DESIGN COLLABORATION: AGILE & CROSS-FUNCTIONAL TEAMS

 Business goal

-Reduce the amount of users applying for low eligibility credit cards.
+Reduce the amount of users applying for low eligibility credit cards therefore increasing our conversion rate.

 User goal